lalyos/chart-workshop/README.md

   - n2.mydomain.com
   - n3.mydomain.com

-If you don't own a DNS zone, you can useone of:
+If you don't own a DNS zone, you can use one of:
 - https://sslip.io/
 - https://nip.io/

+NOTE: previously i used `xip.io`but seemsits dead now...

 They will resolv dynamically any ip:
 - 10.0.0.1.nip.io maps to 10.0.0.1